VeerajVishnu/Resume_projects/Hospital Waitlist Analysis/README.md

 ### Data Attributes
 The key attributes selected for visualization in the dashboard include:

-- **Total Waitlist**: This attribute represents the number of patients on the waitlist for each recorded entry.
-It is crucial for understanding the demand for medical services in various specialties.
+- **Total Waitlist**: This attribute shows the number of patients on the waitlist for each entry, giving a clear picture of the demand for medical services across different specialties.
+The visualization includes an option to toggle between __average__ and __median__ calculations, allowing for flexible analysis.

 - **Specialty**: Indicates the hospital department or medical specialty associated with the waitlist entry (e.g., General Surgery, Cardiology).
 This allows for the identification of departments with the highest waitlist volumes.